Blogs

 • Making the slope too steep to save money

-• Picking wood without understanding maintenance
+• Picking wood without understanding maintenance needs

 • Skipping permits

-• Forgetting handrails
+• Forgetting handrails on both sides

 • Not checking door clearance